Last Updated June 16, 2022

 If you aren’t connecting to public utilities, it may be possible to fly under the radar.
 For now, though, zoning and land use laws in Oregon haven’t caught up to the tiny home revolution.

 If you haven’t guessed already, the question of whether or not to buy a lot and build your own home is a complicated one.
-This has just been a basic overview, but hopefully, you have a better sense of the cost-benefit analysis involved in buying bare land here in Bend and Eugene, Oregon.
+This has just been a basic overview, but hopefully, you have a better sense of the cost-benefit analysis involved in buying bare land here in Oregon and especially in the Bend or Eugene areas.

 Of course, in both Bend and Eugene, there are a number of builders who have purchased lots already and are ready to build based on your specifications.
 You’ll be limited to some basic templates, but a tried-and-true ticket with your own finishing touches may prove to be just the ticket.
 Again, you’ll want to be sure to pick the right builder though.